aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part2-streaming.md

 - Open your [Azure Portal](https://portal.azure.com)
 - Click on "Create a resource" (top-left corner)
 - Search for "Event Hubs"
-- Select "Event Hubs" in the returned list of results
 - Click "Create"
 - Enter a unique name (e.g. transaction-eh-yourname)
 - Select a pricing tier